nyanpasu64/qkeycode/qtwebengine-behavior.md

 ### Linux xkb/IBus, Qt 5.15

 - No issues as far as I can tell.
 The dead key issue does not manifest in Qt-only demo programs, without QtWebEngine on top.
 So qkeycode was already unaffected even before I started fixing bugs.

+## qkeycode and nonstandard input devices

+### Windows, AutoHotkey

+- `SendMode Event` (default): works like manual typing
+- `SendMode Input`: works like manual typing
+- `SendMode Play`: no keys detected, doesn't work in text editors either
+    - AutoHotkey is probably broken.

+Fun things happen when you switch key layouts.
+In both Event and Input mode, on non-QWERTY layouts, the keycodes are sometimes reverse-permuted and sometimes pretend to be QWERTY.
+On non-Latin layouts, all keypresses resolve to `KeyCode::NONE` (unknown key location).

 ## Thoughts